helix-group/helix-group.github.io/publication_files/README.txt

 Export the search for the latest year as a citation file and load into Mendeley

 # Step 3:

-Export from Mendeley as a bib file, then process using the python script
+Export from Mendeley as a bib file, then process using the python script.
+Paste script output into the publication.html page and format correctly.